Open BCF format: how to optimize communication in BIM processes

 BCF file editing

-usBIM.bcf also allows you to make changes to a BCF file uploaded directly into usBIM.platform.
+A BCF software like usBIM.bcf allows you to make changes even to a BCF file uploaded directly into usBIM.platform.

 The possibilities for modifying and managing a BCF file are illustrated in the previous paragraph and are the same as for a BCF produced by third party software and loaded in usBIM.platform.

 Once the work is finished it will be possible to consolidate the draft version through the “update data” button.

 Example of BCF use to report a clash

 Let’s imagine that during the design or construction phase of a work, the designer/architect observed the presence of a clash (interference) due to a design error.

 For example, noticing the presence of a beam that impacted significantly on the main facade of the building and conflicted with the openings.

 A traditional construction process would imply communication and data exchange between the two technical experts (through a meeting or via email) and documentation (notes, annotations, photos, etc).